-When you buy a new place, thinking about how to measure the home’s square footage probably isn’t top of mind.
+When you buy a new home, thinking about how to measure its square footage probably isn’t top of mind.
 And while it may seem like an inconsequential metric, it’s one of the most important factors that determine a property’s value.

-“That square footage number impacts your value, and if you mismeasure a property, it’s a domino effect.
-It’s going to throw the whole value off,” says Marlon Day, senior director of Quest Valuation and Advisors in Atlanta.
+“If you mismeasure a property, it’s a domino effect.
+It’s going to throw the whole value off,” says Marlon Day, senior director of Quest Valuation & Advisors in Atlanta.

-If you’re preparing to list your home, determining the property’s exact size is an important factor when deciding on an asking price.
-“For a home appraisal, we’re going to compare it to comparables or ‘comps,’” says Day.
-He will look for homes similar in size in the immediate area.
-When evaluating a home for sale, he also adjusts the value up or down for factors like building materials and condition.
+If you’re preparing to list your home for sale, determining the property’s exact size is a crucial factor when setting your asking price.
+“For a home appraisal, we’re going to compare it to comparables or ‘comps,’” says Day, who looks for homes of similar size in the immediate area.
+An inaccurate square footage measurement could potentially result in an inaccurate appraisal price.

-However, knowing your home’s square footage can come in handy for other reasons as well.
-For instance, if you decide to finish a previously unused part of your house — say a basement or “bonus” attic space — you may need to provide the square footage to obtain a building permit.
+However, knowing your home’s square footage can come in handy in other ways as well.
+For instance, if you decide to finish a previously unused part of your house — say, a basement or attic space — you may need to provide the square footage to obtain a building permit.

-Likewise, if your county or municipality assesses higher taxes than what you think you should owe, confirming the square footage can be a point in your favor to getting the property taxes reduced.
+Likewise, if your county or municipality assesses higher taxes than what you think you should owe, confirming the square footage can be a point in your favor toward getting the property taxes reduced.

-How to calculate square feet of a house
+How to calculate the square feet of a house

-When making plans for how to measure square footage of a house (or a condo or townhouse), start with a few simple supplies:
+When preparing to measure the square footage of a home, be it a house, condo, or townhouse, start with a few simple supplies:

 - Measuring tape and/or laser measuring tool

-However, most properties have more complex floor plans, so it’s helpful to follow these simple steps to measure square footage.
+However, most properties have more complex floor plans.
+When this is the case, it’s helpful to follow these simple steps to measure square footage.

-- Draw out a rough sketch of your house, labeling all of the rooms you need to measure.
-Include hallways and other similar non-room spaces as their own “room” rectangles.
+- Draw a rough sketch of your entire space, labeling all of the rooms you need to measure.
+Include hallways and vestibules as their own “room.”

 - Measure the length and width, in feet, of each room.
-Multiply the length by the width and write the total square footage of each room in the corresponding space on the home sketch.
+Then, multiply the length by the width to calculate that room’s square footage.
+For example: If a bedroom is 12 feet by 20 feet, it is 240 square feet (12 x 20 = 240).
+For each room, write the total square footage in the corresponding space on your sketch.

-- Add the square footage of each room to determine your home’s total square footage.
+- Once each room is measured, add up all the measurements to determine your home’s total square footage.

-If you live in a tract home, condo or townhome community, you may be able to get architectural drawings or master builder plans of your floorplan, which may already have your square footage calculated.
+Note: If you live in a tract home, condo or townhome community, you may be able to get architectural drawings or master builder plans of your floor plan.
+These may already have your square footage calculated.

 What to leave out

-A good rule of thumb for ensuring you’re taking proper measurements is to exclude space you can’t walk on or live in; it doesn’t count as “gross living area.”
+A good rule of thumb to ensure you’re taking proper measurements is to exclude space you can’t walk on or live in.
+These types of spaces do not count as “gross living area.”

-“Someone might think, ‘If I get the measurement of my first floor and I have a two-story house I just multiply that by two,’” Day explains.
+“Someone might think, ‘If I get the measurement of my first floor and I have a two-story house, I just multiply that by two,’” Day says.
 However, if that first floor includes a two-story foyer, you can’t count the non-usable space.

 Basements and garages, even if they are finished, don’t generally count toward total square footage.
 Basements are typically excluded because they are built below grade, meaning below ground level.
 If your state does allow basements to be included in the total square footage of a home, though, you’ll likely need an ingress and egress, or a safe way to enter and exit the basement to the outside.

-Finished attic spaces — with some regulations including ceiling heights — can count toward the total.
-If you are planning to sell your home, work with your agent to craft a listing that reflects the benefits of your property.
+Finished attic spaces — with some regulations, including ceiling heights — can count toward the total square footage of your home.
+If you are planning to sell your home, work with a real estate agent to craft a listing that accurately reflects your property.

 When in doubt, ask the pros